Positive ID Labelling Ltd. Privacy Policy

 |---|---|---|

-| Payment processors | Process payments securely | Stripe, PayPal, |
+| Payment processors | Process payments securely | Stripe, PayPal |

-| Delivery services | Fulfil orders | Royal Mail, DHL |
+| Delivery services | Fulfil orders | Royal Mail, DHL, courier networks |

-| Email services | Send communications | Microsoft |
+| Email infrastructure | Transactional and business email | Microsoft |

-| Web hosting | Host our website | UK-based hosting provider |
+| Web hosting | Host our website | Krystal Hosting (UK) |

 | Analytics | Understand website usage | Google Analytics |